 Women rely on a variety of birth control methods, including medically implanted devices, to prevent unwanted pregnancies and give them the peace of mind that they need.
 Unfortunately, many women who relied upon the Essure birth control device have experienced serious complications.
 Some users of Essure have reported serious internal injuries after the device moved from its intended location in the fallopian tubes and migrated to other parts of the body.
 Some of these injured women are fighting back and seeking to hold the medical device manufacturer accountable.

 The law firm of Bubalo Law PLC recently filed a lawsuit on behalf of dozens of women in multiple states, all of whom have suffered severe injuries after having the Essure device implanted.
 The women are alleging that Bayer Pharmaceuticals marketed Essure as an entirely safe device and misrepresented the risks associated with the birth control device.
-If successful, the lawsuit could help the women secure substantial compensation for the injuries and pain and anguish they have endured and send a strong message to pharmaceutical companies that misrepresenting the safety of medical devices is outrageous and won’t be tolerated.
+If successful, the lawsuit could help the women secure substantial compensation for the injuries, pain, and anguish they have endured and send a strong message to pharmaceutical companies that misrepresenting the safety of medical devices is outrageous and won’t be tolerated.

 Essure is a form of permanent birth control.
 The idea is to create a natural barrier inside the body that prevents eggs from being fertilized.
 The device is a tiny spring not unlike the springs found inside ballpoint pens.